 energy efficiency delivery

-Through extending scheme length and guaranteeing funding.
-This will incentivise engagement from industry and support housing decarbonisation.
+Extending the length of schemes and guaranteeing long-term funding will incentivise engagement from industry and support housing decarbonisation.

 Pillar 3